Kosmik Kitchen by Chris Green

-Mark is eighteen years old and like many others of his generation is not sure what to do with his life.
-He has not given it any serious thought.
+Mark Friday is eighteen years old and like many others of his generation has not given any serious thought what to do with his life.
+Plans are not cool.
 Plans are for straights.
-Plans are not cool.
 Something will land in his lap when the time comes; when the world realises how talented he is.
-Perhaps he’ll be a rock star, he imagines.
+Perhaps he’ll be a rock star.
 He can sing Get Back just like Paul McCartney and on a good day play John’s guitar solo note for note.
 And he has written four of his own songs.

-Mark is sitting; perhaps sprawling might be a better description, on a pile of paisley cushions in a room painted in psychedelic patterns.
-Although it is hot outside the windows are closed and a haze of blue smoke hangs in the air.
+Mark is sprawling on a pile of paisley cushions in a room painted in psychedelic patterns.
+Although it is hot outside, the windows are closed and a haze of blue smoke hangs in the air.
 As soon as a joint gets near its end, one or other of Mark’s loose group of companions rolls another.
 People might drift in and drift out without ceremony, but while they are here, this is an unspoken house rule.
-Mark has only recently boarded the metaphorical starship, and is still a little disorientated by space, but the feeling of strangeness seems to him an altogether pleasant one.
+Mark has only recently boarded the metaphorical starship and is still a little disorientated by space, but the feeling of strangeness seems to him an altogether pleasant one.

-Nuala is driving to see a client in her GTE.
+Stacey Looker is driving to see a client in her GTE.
 She is listening to Nevermind.
 She likes Nirvana because Kurt Cobain killed himself with a gun.
 ‘I swear that I don’t have a gun,’ he is singing.
 The song is Come As You Are, recorded four years before he shot himself.
-Nuala is thirty four but on the phone, she says she is twenty eight.
+Stacey is thirty four but on the phone, she says she is twenty eight.
 She is five feet ten but does not draw attention to her height.
-She is a dress size too big, through habitual overindulgence, but on the phone describes herself as nicely curved and calls herself Venus.
-She is Venus now in her short skirt and black stockings as she drives too fast down country lanes towards the place with the unpronounceable name.
+She is a dress size too big, through habitual overindulgence, but on the phone describes herself as nicely curved and calls herself Luna Moonlight.
+She is Luna Moonlight now in her short skirt and black stockings as she drives too fast down country lanes towards the place with the unpronounceable name.
 She describes her periodic amphetamine weight management programme as seeing Billy.
 She has seen Billy twice today.
 The GTE has a digital display speedo and she amuses herself by watching the orange numbers soar as she puts her foot down.

 Her mobile phone rings.
-It is John from the agency.
-She does not know who John is and John does not know who she is.
+It is Ben from the agency.
+She does not know who Ben is and Ben does not know who she is.
 They have, as far as she is aware, never met.
-John phones her up at her home to let her know the numbers of prospective clients.
+Ben phones her up at her home to let her know the numbers of prospective clients.
 She then calls them to arrange a time and place and after she has done the business she sends banknotes in an envelope to a PO Box.
-John is phoning her now on her mobile to tell her that the number the caller gave for this job does not check out with the information on his database.
+Ben is phoning her now on her mobile to tell her that the number the caller gave for this job does not check out with the information on his database.
 He says he has been trying to call her for ages, but it seems there is poor coverage in this quiet corner of the middle of nowhere.

 ‘Go with the flow,’ Maggot keeps telling him.
 ‘Light is light and shadow is shadow, like yin and yang.
 When you’re meant to go up, go up to the highest point and when you’re meant to go down, go down to the lowest point.
 Sometimes there is no flow.
 If there is no flow, then be still and wait for the flow to begin again.
 But never resist the flow.’

-Maggot along with Maggie was one of the first to arrive at Kosmic Kitchen.
-They had considered calling it Maggie’s Farm, even Maggot’s Farm, but someone, perhaps it was Rockit, came up with the Kosmic Kitchen and the name just stuck.
-Mark sits down again, next to Vashka now.
+Maggot along with Maggie was one of the first to arrive at Kosmik Kitchen.
+They had considered calling it Maggie’s Farm, even Maggot’s Farm, but someone, perhaps it was Rockit, came up with the Kosmik Kitchen and the name just stuck.
+Mark sits down again, next to Varushka now.
 Marvin, who recently arrived from California, or was it Andromeda, hands him a fat spliff.
 Mark takes a greedy pull on it and feels revived.
-As Set the Controls For the Heart of the Sun swirls around his consciousness he has visions of Venus and orange skies.
+As Set the Controls For the Heart of the Sun swirls around his consciousness he has visions of Luna and orange skies.

 She remembers too, endlessly taking advantage of Roy’s naivety and trust.
 When early on in their relationship she had told Roy that she had a deep dark secret, he had said that it didn’t matter.
 So she had never told him about it.
 As she changes down into third to overtake a procession of slower cars, she remembers Roy accepting that she needed a break from twinkling little stars and the wheels on the bus going round and round.
 And that she liked to go out in the evenings, leaving him to clear up and put her girls to bed.
 And leaving him to do all the housework at weekends, while she went to the hairdressers or shopping on the High Street for shoes she never wore.
 And he did not seem to mind that she frequently came home noisily in the early hours.
 He may even have realised that she had a string of lovers.
 Surely it must have been obvious that she did not go out dressed like she did to go to evening classes or girly chats over a bottle of Liebfraumilch.
 And the messages men left for her on the answerphone must have hinted at her infidelity.
 Not that he ever complained on the occasions she woke him in the middle of the night to give her a good seeing to.
 What she is doing now she feels is not so very different from what she has always done, except that now she gets paid for doing it.
 And she loves the roar of the engine and the squeal of brakes as she negotiates a blind bend in the middle of the road and narrowly misses a cattle truck.

-He apologises to John and orders two more pilsners for the two of them, and John lights a spliff to cool things down.
+He apologises to Ben and orders two more pilsners for the two of them, and Ben lights a spliff to cool things down.
 They talk about Piet Mondrian, avant-garde cinema and Dutch taxi drivers.
 Mark has his eye now on a statuesque beauty with long dark hair who is standing with another girl at the other end of the bar.
 She is dressed in black and must be about five foot ten, he thinks, and she is wearing high heels.
-He remarks to John that the girl, who he is convinced is also giving him the eye, reminds him of Vashka.
-John agrees that she does at this moment in time present a tempting alternative to Sasha, but says that he never met Vashka.
-Mark tries to jog his memory, reminding him of the crazy days all those years ago at Kosmic Kitchen.
-John suggests that perhaps Vashka may have arrived after he had gone off with Rabbit to work on the oil rigs.
+He remarks to Ben that the girl, who he is convinced is also giving him the eye, reminds him of Varushka.
+Ben agrees that she does at this moment in time present a tempting alternative to Sasha, but says that he never met Varushka.
+Mark tries to jog his memory, reminding him of the crazy days all those years ago at Kosmik Kitchen.
+Ben suggests that perhaps Varushka may have arrived after he had gone off with Rabbit to work on the oil rigs.
 Whatever happened to Rabbit? they wonder.
 Or Flipper?
 Or Jesus?
 And what about Dave and Dave Too?
 Do you remember when they used to sell acid along with hamburgers from the hot dog van?
-John asks.
+Ben asks.
 And what about Quasar?
 With his monologues about quantum theory.
 And ley lines.
 And orgone energy.
 Quasar was, they agree, a nutcase.

 ‘What star sign are you,’ he asks, out of desperation for something to say.